StephenD11/LasTen/README.md

 with data, logic, and UI clearly separated.
 AI was used only for guidance on structure and API logic — all code was written manually to fully understand every part of the implementation.

-Link to the video overview 🔗
+Two version 🇺🇸/🇷🇺 links to the video overview 🔗

 1. Eng version 🇺🇸
 <a href="https://www.youtube.com/watch?v=LvnQVzLcOtQ">
     <img src="https://img.youtube.com/vi/LvnQVzLcOtQ/hqdefault.jpg" width="400">